-It is important to ensure that Modern methods of construction, products or systems:
+It is important to ensure that modern methods of construction, products or systems:

-- Meet the requirements of British Standards or Codes of Practice or equivalent European Standard current at the time of application. - Is a material / product or system covered by a current approval from an independent third party technical approval body which is accepted by Premier Guarantee.
-This would be either a UKAS accredited or a European equivalent accredited organisation such as ILAC (International Laboratory Co-operation).
-Details of the testing body accreditation will need to be supplied as well as the certification document. - Any independent third party testing must recognise UK Building Regulation requirements and additional Warranty standards.
-Details of the performance and the limitations of use of the material / product or system tested must be provided. - Any product bearing a CE marking in accordance with the Construction Products Directive shall be supported by evidence of testing carried out on the product.
+- Meet the requirements of British Standards or Codes of Practice or equivalent European Standards current at the time of application; - Are materials / products or systems covered by a current approval from an independent third party technical approval body which is accepted by MDIS.
+This would be either a UKAS accredited or a European equivalent accredited organization, such as ILAC (International Laboratory Accreditation Co-operation).
+Details of the testing body accreditation will need to be supplied as well as the certification document; - Carry independent third party testing that must recognise UK Building Regulation requirements and additional warranty standards.
+Details of the performance and the limitations of use of the material / product or system tested must be provided; - Bearing a CE marking in accordance with the Construction Products Directive.
+This shall be supported by evidence of testing carried out on the product.

-Construction methods which cannot meet the requirements of this Technical Manual must be approved in advance by Premier Guarantee early at the design stage and well before commencement on-site.
+Construction methods which cannot meet the requirements of this Technical Manual must be approved in advance by MDIS at the design stage and well before commencement on-site.

-Modern methods of construction, products or systems, that have third party approval, will still need to be structurally approved on a site by site basis depending on the layout and loading of the component.
-Thermal properties and measures to prevent condensation will also require specific assessment depending on exposure, orientation etc.
+Modern methods of construction, products or systems that have third party approval will still need to be structurally approved on a site by site basis depending on the layout and loading of the component.
+Thermal properties and measures to prevent condensation will also require specific assessment depending on exposure, orientation, etc.